Fort Collins, Colorado: Public libraries

 The Poudre River Public Library District operates three branch locations in the city of Fort Collins—Old Town, Harmony, and Council Tree.
 The Library District was established in 2006 by voter approval, and aims to serve the more than 207,000 people in northern Larimer County, Colorado.
-The District is governed by a Board of volunteer Trustees, jointly appointed by the city of Fort Collins and Larimer County.
-Trustees are guided by the Library District’s mission statement, “we enrich our community by providing universal access to resources for knowledge, innovation, and enjoyment.”
+The district is governed by a board of volunteer trustees, jointly appointed by the city of Fort Collins and Larimer County.

-The Poudre River Public Library District is committed to enriching the cultural, educational, and economic life of the surrounding communities that it serves.
-The Library participates in cooperative projects with the local Poudre School District and Colorado State University.
+The library participates in cooperative projects with the local Poudre School District and Colorado State University.

 Facilities

 The Old Town Library (formerly, the Main Library) is a 43,000 square foot facility that has served the Fort Collins Community since 1976.
 It is located in the Fort Collins Old Town Historic District at 201 Peterson Street.

 The Harmony Library is a 30,000 square foot joint-use facility located on the Front Range Community College campus, at 4616 South Shield Street in Fort Collins.
 Since its opening in 1998, the facility has served both the Community College (students, faculty, and staff) and the general public.

 The Council Tree Library is a nearly 18,000 square foot facility that opened in 2009 in the Front Range Village (a retail commons) and is located at 2733 Council Tree Avenue in Fort Collins.
 The facility has a unique neighborhood atmosphere with an emphasis on families with young children.

 The Webster House Administration Center opened in 2011 and houses the administration, collections, systems administration, maintenance, communications, and outreach staff.
-The Center’s opening freed up 3,000 square feet in the Old Town Library, space that is now used for library materials and services.
+The center's opening freed up 3,000 square feet in the Old Town Library, space that is now used for library materials and services.